• Home

 A well-thought-out hybrid office layout facilitates seamless coworking.
 The office should be able to promote collaboration among the in-office workers.
 For instance, it should be easy for your team members to consult efficiently.
 Imagine if the departments are on different floors.
 Team members would have to spend time getting the communication across specific heads.
 Therefore, a layout that gives your employees easy access to each other is essential.

 It doesn’t necessarily mean remote workers should work at home.
-You can make better arrangements for them, perhaps by hiring flexible office spaces in Brisbane or your location where they can work remotely at their preferred times.
+You can make better arrangements for them, perhaps by hiring flexible office spaces in your location where they can work remotely at their preferred times.
 The good thing about flexible workspaces is that you can hire them for as little as one hour.
 You don’t have to bind yourself with lengthy lease agreements.

 2. Flexible Spaces